marchewadm/portfolio/content/selected-works/chat-roulette.md

 image: /img/work-1.jpg
 alt: The project's photo sample

-description: A web application with a chat roulette feature that lets users connect based on selected categories.
-Account creation is optional, but it provides benefits such as profile personalization and friend management for continuing conversations.
+description: A web application inspired by the chat roulette concept, allowing users to connect based on selected categories.
+Account creation is optional but provides extra features such as profile personalization and friend management for continuing conversations.
+This was my first larger project built with Vue.js.
+Looking back, I can see many aspects I would approach differently today, but I believe every developer should go through such an experience - after all, we learn best from our mistakes.
+Nonetheless, I am fine with this project as it is, as it reminds me of my early days in web development.

 technologies:
     - name: JavaScript